B2B sales and marketing professionals are constantly looking for ways to increase their qualified website leads.

 Each landing page you create should focus on a single promotion or product.
 Think about where users are coming from, who they are, and what they’re expecting to gain from your landing page.

 Use your buyer personas to assess whether or not your landing pages speak directly to your ideal customer.
 Do your lead generation landing pages use language that resonates with your buyers?
 Do they use imagery that your buyer will respond to?
 Are they in line with your best buyer’s purchase preferences?
-These are all important questions to ask when you evaluate your landing pages.
+These are all important questions to ask when you evaluate your landing page marketing.

 Learn how to create your buyer personas here: The Beginner’s Guide to Buyer Personas.